michael-mueller-git/FunPos/README.md

 1. Put some short video clips (20-30 senconds) to `./data/train`.
 2. Use [OpenFunscripter](https://github.com/OpenFunscripter/OFS) and create funscripts for each video clip in `./data/train`.
-3. Use `python create_01_parameter.py` to generate required training parameter (Select the Region of interest for each video and save them to the training directory).
+3. Use `make label` to create the necessary labels for training
-4. Use `python create_02_label.py` to generate the regression labels for the training.
-We use the funscript to quadratic interpolate the position for each frame.
-5. Use `python train.py` to train the model.
+4. Use `make train` to train the model.
-6. Use `python test.py` to test your trained model on a single video clip.
+5. Use `make test` to test your trained model on a single video clip.

 **Notes:** It may be necessary to make adjustments in the scripts!

 ## Open Points

 - [ ] Implement prediction for middle frame not last frame
+  - Maybe not necessary
 - [ ] implement batch > 1 in dataloader:
   - Currently not required since training running at 100% on my Hardware
 - [ ] increase model layers
-  - Not possible i have only 6GB Video Ram 😥.
+  - Not possible i have only 6GB Video Ram.
 - [ ] Implement validation to prevent over fitting